Krushna-Prasad-Sahoo/Azure-Revision/README.md

   Durable and highly available with redundancy and replication.
   Secure through automatic encryption and role-based access control.
   Scalable with virtually unlimited storage.
+  Managed, handling maintenance and any critical problems for you.

 ### 3. Networking Services